Abraham targeting Chelsea place after maiden England call

 In July, the 20-year-old signed a five-year deal at Stamford Bridge on the same day he left on a season-long loan for Swansea City.

-Abraham has impressed in a struggling Swans side, netting four goals in 11 Premier League appearances - form which was rewarded with his maiden England call-up for the friendlies against Germany and Brazil.
+Abraham has impressed in a struggling Swans side, netting four goals in 11 Premier League appearances - form that was rewarded with his maiden England call-up for the friendlies against Germany and Brazil.

 "My main focus is Swansea but pushing on, my main target is to be in that Chelsea squad," he said in a media conference on Monday.